Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Testimony:

-“The DPP allows us to extend the lifespan of our devices and align with our customers' public health values.”
+“The DPP allows us to extend the lifespan of our devices and align ourselves with our customers’ values in public health.”

 Benefit